 JVC, Panasoinc and the DV camcorders – 1995

 With the 90s in full swing and grunge taking over America, several popular manufactures brought their own formats to the next camcorder launch, the DV.
 This true digital format became the standard for home video production.
 If you’ve got home videos from the 90s, there’s a strong chance they’re DV tapes.

 A little later in the decade, around the second coming of the boy band craze, MiniDV was made popular.
 This made shooting and porting your camcorder around easier than ever … that is until the MicroDV came out in 2001 with the smallest tapes ever.

 In 2003, Sony, JVC, Canon and Sharp released tape variations of the first consumer-affordable high definition camcorder tape – the HDV.
-Unfortunately for camcorder enthusiasts, camcorders had drastically reduced in popularity by the mid 2000s because of the popularity of DVDs and other new and emerging recording technology.
+Unfortunately, for camcorder enthusiasts, camcorders had drastically reduced in popularity by the mid 2000s because of the popularity of DVDs and other new and emerging recording technology.
 Phones started having the ability to record video, making the purchase of a camcorder seem futile.
-Fast forward a few years and you’ve got the first smartphones, what we’ve all become accustomed to for shooting everyday videos to share on social media.
+Fast forward a few years and you’ve got the first smartphones, what we’ve all become accustomed to for shooting everyday videos to share on social media and the like.

-Looking back, it’s crazy to see how far we’ve come from our cumbersome camcorder days to our sleek smartphone cameras.
+Looking back, it’s crazy to see how far we’ve come from our cumbersome camcorder days to our sleek smartphone cameras of today.
+It may have taken more than 40 years to get there, but really that’s a small timeframe when you think about how long video has been around (more than a century).
 With so many videotape formats created along the way, you or your parents are bound to have a box full of old family footage.
 Tapes that you should get digitized to make sure those unforgettable memories continue to live on.
 Good news is, we can help and there’s no camcorder required.